Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Discussion

-Clifford Data Regression (CDR) distinguishes itself from the other error mitigation techniques considered in this article, as in contrast to the other protocols it does not necessarily increase the statistical uncertainty of cost values more than it reverses their concentration.
-This is reflected in the fact that under a global depolarizing noise model, CDR has neutral impact on resolvability (Corollary \ref{cor:CDR}).
+{For the considered problem,} Clifford Data Regression (CDR) distinguishes itself from the other error mitigation techniques considered in this article, as in contrast to the other protocols it does not necessarily increase the statistical uncertainty of cost values more than it reverses their concentration {(Probabilistic Error Cancellation also improves the resolvability under a global depolarizing noise assumption, but the scaling quickly deteriorates under a local depolarizing noise assumption)}.
+This is reflected in the fact that as it only uses a linear ansatz, CDR has neutral impact on resolvability (Proposition \ref{prop:CDR}).
 However, it is also known that CDR can remedy the effects of more complex noise models.
-This indicates that CDR could resolve trainability issues arising due to corruptions of the cost function outside of cost concentration, whilst having a neutral effect on cost concentration itself, and thus overall improve trainability.
+This {suggests} that CDR could resolve trainability issues arising due to corruptions of the cost function outside of cost concentration, whilst having a neutral effect on cost concentration itself, and thus overall improve trainability.
 In the numerical example studied, presented in Fig.~\ref{fig:CDR-numerics}, we observe this to be the case.
-This points to deeper future work studying the mechanisms that allow error mitigation to improve the trainability of noisy cost landscapes.
+This points to deeper future work studying the mechanisms that allow error mitigation to improve the trainability of noisy cost landscapes. {Such work should consider a wide range of problems and state-of-the-art hardware implementations as the bias of error mitigation methods (which may limit reversing cost function corruption) has been shown to depend on the problem choice and details of the {methods' implementation.}} \cite{kim2021scalable, cirstoiu2022volumetric}. {We note that here we have also disregarded the burden of training data for CDR, which is an important consideration.}

 Finally, we identify that the broad class of error mitigation protocols we study in our asymptotic analysis all only consist of post-processing expectation values of noisy circuits, as summarized in Fig.~\ref{fig:em_framework}.
 This gives intuition as to why they cannot escape the exponential scaling of noise-induced barren plateaus (NIBPs).
 However, the theory of error correction indicates that with sufficient resources NIBPs can indeed be avoided.
 This gives hope that there can exist novel error mitigation strategies that move beyond the framework of the protocols considered in this article and thereby avoid the exponential impairment to trainability that NIBPs present.